French mother sauces: Classification by Auguste Escoffier (1903)

 The pioneering chef Auguste Escoffier is credited with establishing the importance of Espagnole, Velouté, Béchamel and Tomate, as well as Hollandaise and Mayonnaise.
 His book Le guide culinaire was published in 1903.
-The 1912 edition lists the "Grandes Sauces de base" as:
+It lists numerous "Grandes Sauces de base", including espagnole, velouté, béchamel, and tomate as well as others such as mirepoix and jus de veau lié (thickened veal stock).